Z9tails/EmployeeTrackerJacker/README.md

 ## Acceptance Criteria
  - GIVEN a command-line application that accepts user input
- - WHEN I start the application
+ - mmit WHEN I start the application
  - THEN I am presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role
  - WHEN I choose to view all departments
  - THEN I am presented with a formatted table showing department names and department ids